Orange-OpenSource/a11y-guidelines/src/en/articles/form/part2/index.md

 During validation, if mandatory fields are not filled in, or if the format of the data entered is not valid, the user must be informed.

-To achieve this, you need&nbsp;
+To achieve this, you need:

 <ul>
    <li>Use the <code>aria-invalid="true"</code> attribute to indicate an input error to AT users</li>